aoliver44/taxaHFE/taxahfe.md

                         Time for hyperparameter search (in minutes) (default: 2) --tune_stop <numeric>
-                        Number of HP iterations without improvement before stopping (default: 10) --parallel_workers <numeric>
+                        Number of HP iterations without improvement before stopping (default: 10) --pct_loss <numeric>  Maximum acceptable percent loss performance relative to best HP combination.
+Used to select a more regularized model (perhaps more generalizable).
+Setting to 0 will select the best scoring model. (default: 0) --parallel_workers <numeric>
                         Number of parallel search processes to run for hyperparameter tuning in dietML.
-Note that total resources needed are parallel_workers * ncores (e.g. --cpus=4 for Docker) (default: 1)
-  --shap                Calculate SHAP values (default: False) --summarized_levels   Include summarized levels in ML competition (default: False)
+Note that total resources needed are parallel_workers * ncores (e.g. --cpus=4 for Docker) (default: 1) --shap                Calculate SHAP values (default: False) --summarized_levels   Include summarized levels in ML competition (default: False)
 ```